Plug and Play Splitting Techniques for Poisson Image Restoration: Numerical Experiments

 The last runs of experiments consists of the implementation of \cref{al:pnpsplit+} when the denoising network is not firmly non expansive, \emph{i.e.} not abiding to the hypothesis that guarantees the convergence of the method.
 The network trained in \cite{doi:10.1137/20M1387961} is substituted by the classical deep convolutional network presented in \cite{7839189}.
 Such network has been trained by minimizing the well--known MSE loss function, therefore without imposing any constraint that forces the non firmly expansiveness.

-The results are collected in \cref{fig:noConvergence} and the numerical performance is summed up in \cref{tab:noConvergence}, for the case in which the blur is induced by a Gaussian PSF with $\sigma=1$ and the noise level is set to 20.
-The initial setting has been slightly changed, setting the initial value of $\gamma$ to 10 and the maximum number of iteration to 1000.
+The results are collected in \cref{fig:noConvergence} and the numerical performance is summed up in \cref{tab:noConvergence}, for the case in which the blur is induced by a Gaussian PSF with $\sigma=1$ and the noise level is set to 20. {Setting a fixed value for $\gamma$ does not yield to reliable results, likely due to the absence of convergence property.
+Therefore, these tests are run employing the adaptive strategy depicted in \cref{ssec:gamma}, setting the initial value of $\gamma$ to 10, the maximum number of iterations to 1000 and $k_{max}=1000$ in \eqref{eq:gammaSchedule}}.
 The numerical experience shows that even employing a network that, at a first glance, does not assure the convergence of the method allows to achieve reliable results, both in terms of visual inspection and of measurement indexes.
 The latter ones do not achieve values close to the ones in \cref{tab:comparison}: this could be due to the quality of denoising ability of the network.